patrickt/fastsum/README.md

 # Credits

 This library is built on the work of Oleg Kiselyov, which was then modified by Allele Dev.
-It was extracted from the [effects](https://github.com/joshvera/effects/) library.
+It was extracted from Josh Vera's [effects](https://github.com/joshvera/effects/) library.
+Rob Rix implemented the `ElemIndex` type family and the `Apply` typeclass.